Student success is not guaranteed once letters of acceptance go out

 Critical thinking skills are essential for student success

-Each Insight Assessment tool can be used to gather comprehensive objective data for multiple initiatives:
+Each Insight Assessment tool can be used for:

 - Admissions: use our assessment tools to identify the applicants who have the strongest critical thinking skills and/or mindset attributes.